minhduchoang301/minhduchoang301.github.io/index.md

 I grew up in Hanoi, Vietnam and came to Toronto in 2018 to pursue higher education in one of the world most developed cities.
 Prior to university, I went to Hanoi-Amsterdam High school for the Gifted for a study in Physics where I meet many amazing people.

-Currently, I am working fulltime as an AI Engineer Intern at Huawei working on Reinforcement Learning - based engines and a quantitative research associate at UofT/Harvard
+Currently, I am working fulltime as an AI Engineer Intern at Huawei working on Reinforcement Learning - based engines and a quantitative research associate at Harvard

 My research interests include:
-+ Computer Vision
 + Machine Learning
++ Computational Social Science
++ Quantitative Finance

 In the previous year, I have the valuable experience to research on time-series prediction for infectious disease modelling using Neural Network.
 Inspired by Neural ODE structure, we produced interesting results in Black Sigatoka prediction.
 Our work won [Project X 2020](https://www.projectx2020.com/), a international research competition for undergraduate with the theme this year being 'Climate Change' and was awarded $20000.
 It is proudly presented on [University of Toronto's website](https://www.utoronto.ca/news/prize-winning-u-t-student-team-uses-ai-beat-banana-blight), [UofT Department of Computer Science's website](https://web.cs.toronto.edu/news-events/news/how-to-beat-banana-blight-prize-winning-u-of-t-student-team-turns-to-novel-neural-network), and the school largest student run newspaper - [The Varsity](https://thevarsity.ca/2021/01/31/u-of-t-ai-conference-highlights-use-of-machine-learning-to-address-the-climate-crisis/?fbclid=IwAR1SEmYQSDbnNUrBu8yMl_rB-3I5QrvJ0uf3Yrs3UuzDxHq0wMNTkIPask0).
 Our work is presented at ICML 2021 Climate Change AI Workshop